TRANSLATION BUREAU

 -for a fine (about RUB 5,000);

--for an air ticket to your home country (only a direct fly from Russia).
+-for an air ticket to your home country (only a direct flight from Russia).

-3) Check your bags and take out all alcohol or something more serious.
+3) Check your bags and take out all the alcohol or something more serious.

-4) Prepare a separate small packet of personal care appliances (toothbrush, toothpaste, soap, towel), changing and warm clothes.
+4) Prepare a separate small packet of personal care appliances (toothbrush, toothpaste, soap, towel), change of clothes and warm clothes.

 5) Reasonably replenish your mobile phone balance.